kmjamsheed0/force_sell_products/readme.txt

 = How do I configure the display settings? =
 You can configure the display settings by navigating to Products -> Force Sell Settings.
 Here, you can choose the display style, position, and image options.

+= How do I add optional and mandatory add-ons to a product? = To add optional and mandatory add-ons, go to the WooCommerce single product edit page.
+Under the Linked Products section, you'll find two additional fields for managing optional and mandatory add-ons, respectively.

+= What happens when I add mandatory add-ons to a product? = Mandatory add-ons will always sync with the main product’s quantity, ensuring they are added to the cart whenever the main product is purchased.

 = Can I add both optional and mandatory add-ons to a product? = Yes, the plugin allows you to add both optional and mandatory add-ons to a main product.
 Mandatory add-ons will always sync with the main product’s quantity.